-While the TAG as a whole endorsed the concept of profit as allowable in the cost principles, State Medicaid representatives on the TAG believe that the model should not be prescriptive in either a should require submission of fully allocated costs and a separate line item for profit.
+While the TAG as a whole endorsed the concept of profit as allowable in the cost principles, State Medicaid representatives on the TAG believe that the model should not be prescriptive in either a profit rate range or ceiling. permitted to drive profit rates; the model should not be prescriptive in establishing either a range or ceiling on such rates.

+It is recommended, therefore, that any solicitation of rates from a for-profit entity should require submission of fully allocated costs and a separate line item for profit.
 In this manner, the sponsoring agency (the purchaser of the service) can objectively assess profit margin and determine the reasonableness of this cost quotation/bid.